Admission - Master of Accounting

 - Non-refundable fee of $60

 - Graduate Management Admission Test (GMAT) scores.
-Report must be sent directly from the Educational Testing Service.
-Scores must be from test administrations within five years of the application deadline.
+Report must be sent directly from the Educational Testing Service within five years of the application deadline.
 Loyola's institution code is 5370.

 Note: Applicants who have already taken the GRE revised General Test (August 2011 and later) may supply this score in lieu of the GMAT.
 Report must be sent directly from the Educational Testing Service (www.ets.org).
 Scores will be converted using the GRE Comparison Tool for Business Schools produced by the ETS.